minidok/m122/README.md

 | INTEGER1 -eq INTEGER2 | INTEGER1 is numerically equal to INTEGER2                             |
 | INTEGER1 -gt INTEGER2 | INTEGER1 is numerically greater than INTEGER2                         |
 | INTEGER1 -lt INTEGER2 | INTEGER1 is numerically less than INTEGER2                            |
+|       FILE1 -nt FILE2 | FILE1 is newer then FILE2
 |               -d FILE | FILE exists and is a directory.                                       |
 |               -e FILE | FILE exists.                                                          |
 |               -r FILE | FILE exists and the read permission is granted.                       |